 2nd Grade: Ms. Emily Babikan

 Emily Babikan teaches 2nd grade at St. Ferdinand School.
-This is her sixth year being part of our talented staff.
+She has been part of our talented staff since 2015.
 St. Ferdinand School holds a special place in her heart, as this is where her teaching career began.
 She taught kindergarten for three years, and now is in her fourth year teaching second grade.
 She graduated in 2015 from Saint Mary’s University in Minnesota with a Bachelor of Arts degree in Elementary Education.

 “I love teaching and am passionate about helping children foster a love of learning for years to come!
 Every day I learn something new from each of my students, and that is what makes me love coming to work each day!
 It is such a blessing to work at St. Ferdinand.”

 3rd Grade: Ms. Michelle Bollin

 Michelle Bollin is our third-grade teacher here at St. Ferdinand School.
 She graduated from DePaul University in 2018 with a Bachelor of Arts in Elementary Education.
-She began her teaching career at St. Ferdinand School, and is currently in her third year of teaching the third grade.
+She began her teaching career at St. Ferdinand School, and is currently in her fourth year of teaching the third grade.
 She is a creative individual, and often incorporates this into her classroom through student projects, as well class decorations.
 Additionally, she has worked to moderate a craft club for the students in the previous school year.